Jack Muller

 Jack Muller (1923-2005) was a Chicago Police Detective.

 History

-Early Life
+Early life

 Muller was born in Chicago, Illinois to Hungarian and Polish immigrants.
 He attended Marshall High School, then the University of Michigan on a football scholarship.
-He eventually dropped out of university to enlist in the U.S. Navy and spent World War II serving in the Pacific theatre aboard the USS Sheldrake as a mine sweeping specialist.
+He dropped out of university to enlist in the U.S. Navy and spent World War II serving in the Pacific theatre aboard the USS Sheldrake as a mine sweeping specialist.
 On January 18, 1946 Muller received a hardship discharge and returned home to help care for his dying father.
 Four weeks later, he took the Chicago Police exam and passed.